cncf/glossary/content/en/gitops.md

 title: GitOps
 status: Feedback Appreciated
 category: Concept
-tags: ["", "", ""]
+tags: ["application", "infrastructure", ""]
 ---

 ## What it is

-GitOps is a set of best practices based on [shared principles](https://opengitops.dev/), applied to a workflow that depends on software agents that enable automation to reconcile a declared system state or configuration in a git repository.
+GitOps is a set of best practices based on [shared principles](https://github.com/open-gitops/documents/blob/release-v1.0.0/PRINCIPLES.md), applied to a workflow that depends on software agents to continuously and automatically reconcile actual running system with its desired state declared in an immutably versioned state store like Git.
-These software agents and practices are used to execute a cohesive workflow that leverages a source control system like Git as the “single source of truth” and extends this practice to applications, infrastructure, and operational procedures.
+These software agents and practices are used to execute a cohesive workflow and extends this practice to applications, infrastructure, and operational procedures.

 ## Problem it addresses